rlcmtzc/OpenGBZ/OSDMG0v2/README.md

 ![](https://github.com/rlcmtzc/OpenGBZ/blob/master/OSDMG0v2/Images/board.PNG)

 ## Get Project:
 Im currently working on the eagle pcb files the schematics are done.
-Both you can download keep in mind the board isn´t routed yet.
+(On the PCB everything is routed up to GND) Both you can download.